Grandma’s Pumpkin Pie Dessert Squares (made healthier)

 - 1 teaspoon ground cinnamon

-- ¼ cup Earth Balance Vegan Buttery Sticks melted
+- ¼ cup Earth Balance Vegan Buttery Sticks, melted (any butter will work)

-Preheat oven to 350 degrees F. and spray a 13 x 9 inch baking dish with non-stick cooking spray.
+Preheat oven to 350 degrees F. and spray a 9 x 13 inch baking dish with non-stick cooking spray.

 *This version uses ingredients to make the dessert healthier.
 You can find the original dessert square recipe here.